glentner/python-102/docs/source/tutorial/commandline.rst

     const=True, default=False, type=None, choices=None, help='only keep the last value', metavar=None)

 When you've finished adding all of your options, you can actually `parse` a set of inputs by calling the ``parse_args`` method with a list of strings.
-Be default, if nothing is given it will check ``sys.argv`` to get the "real" arguments to your program.
+By default, if nothing is given, it will check ``sys.argv`` to get the "real" arguments to your program.

 .. code-block:: ipython